runekaagaard/django-hypergen/examples/coredocs/CORE.rst

 a value of OMIT, False, None
     Will not create an attribute
 style
-    Parse a dict to generate css.
-Underscores in keys are converted to dashes.
-A string is also supported. class
+    Takes a string or a dict.
+Underscores in the dicts keys are converted to dashes. class
-    Items of an iterable will be joined by " ".
-A string is also supported. id\_
+    Takes a string or an iterable.
+Items of an iterable will be joined by a space.
+Tip: Use sets. id\_
-    Items of an iterable will be joined by "-".
-A string is also supported. trailing underscores
+    Takes a string or an iterable.
+Items of an iterable will be joined by a dash. trailing underscores
      are removed to allow for python keywords like ``class``.

 Composition
 -----------